Imaging topological edge states in silicon photonics

-We have demonstrated the presence of edge states in an engineered two-dimensional photonic system.
+We have demonstrated the presence of robust edge states in an engineered two-dimensional photonic system.
 The silicon-on-insulator technology allowed us to measure both the transport properties and the spatial wave function of such states.
 This platform opens the door to study different types of magnetic fields and topological orders with photons in the non-interacting regime, due to the resonant enhancement.
-Moreover, intriguing avenues can be seen for exploring many-body physics by integrating strong nonlinearity, such as one mediated by quantum-dots \cite{Waks:2002, Srinivasan:2007p4061,Englund:2007,AndreiFaraon:2008p45019} or Rydberg atomic ensembles \cite{Dudin:2012hm,Peyronel:2012}. \\ \\ \textbf{Acknowledgments:} We thank J. Chen, K. Srinivasan, S. Mittal, M. Lukin, A. Melloni, M. Fournier, G. Solomon, and E. Waks for stimulating discussions and experimental help.
-M.H. thanks IQOQI, Innsbruck for hospitality.
-This research was supported by the U.S. Army Research Office MURI award W911NF0910406, and the NSF through the Physics Frontier Center at the Joint Quantum Institute. \\ \\ \textbf{Disclaimer:} Certain commercial equipment, instruments or materials are identified in this paper to foster understanding.
-Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the materials or equipment are necessarily the best available for the purpose.
+Moreover, intriguing avenues can be seen for exploring many-body physics by integrating strong nonlinearity, such as one mediated by quantum-dots \cite{Waks:2002, Srinivasan:2007p4061,Englund:2007,AndreiFaraon:2008p45019} or Rydberg atomic ensembles \cite{Dudin:2012hm,Peyronel:2012}. \\ \\ \textbf{Acknowledgments:} We thank J. Chen, K. Srinivasan, M. Lukin, A. Melloni, M. Fournier, G. Solomon, and E. Waks for stimulating discussions and experimental help.
+M.H. thanks the Institute for Quantum Optics and Quantum Information, Innsbruck for hospitality.
+This research was supported by the U.S. Army Research Office Multidisciplinary University Research Initiative award W911NF0910406, and the NSF through the Physics Frontier Center at the Joint Quantum Institute. \\ \\ \textbf{Disclaimer:} Certain commercial equipment, instruments or materials are identified in this paper to foster understanding.
+Such identification does not imply recommendation or endorsement by the National Institute of Standards and Technology, nor does it imply that the materials or equipment are necessarily the best available for the purpose. \\ \textbf{Authors contribution:} M.H. conceived the experiment.
+M.H., J.F., A.M. and J.M.T designed the chips.
+M.H., S.M. and J.F. carried out the experiment and analyzed the data.
+M.H. and J.M.T. wrote the manuscript.
+All authors contributed considerably.
+The authors declare no competing financial interests.
+Correspondence and requests for materials should be addressed to M.H. (hafezi@umd.edu).